-- Follow all safety and regulatory guidelines supplied with a device and charger. - For optimal life, charge batteries in a well-ventilated room that does not exceed room temperature of 30°C/86°F. For specific charge ranges, reference the device user guide. - For optimal performance, ensure Zebra devices have installed the latest operating system and BIOS updates, if applicable.
+- 1. Follow all safety and regulatory guidelines supplied with a device and charger. - 2.
+For optimal life, charge batteries in a well-ventilated room that does not exceed room temperature of 30°C/86°F. For specific charge ranges, reference the device user guide. - 3.
+For optimal health tracking, it is recommended to fully discharge and recharge the battery once every 1-2 months. - 4.
+For optimal performance, ensure Zebra devices have installed the latest operating system and BIOS updates, if applicable.
 Some Zebra devices have battery management features that optimize the charging algorithm for use cases involving shallow discharge or extended use of external power.
-Contact Zebra customer service for more information. - Charge Zebra batteries only with a genuine Zebra Charger. - Do not attempt to charge other types of batteries in the Charger. - Do not charge batteries near combustible or conductive (metal) materials. - · Do not charge batteries in direct sunlight.
+Contact Zebra customer service for more information. - 5.
+Charge Zebra batteries only with a genuine Zebra Charger. - 6.
+Do not attempt to charge other types of batteries in the Charger. - 7.
+Do not charge batteries near combustible or conductive (metal) materials. - 8.
+Do not charge batteries in direct sunlight.